sourcegraph/about/blogposts/announcing-sourcegraph-3.7.md

 ### Added

+- Indexed search now supports symbol queries.
+This feature will require re-indexing all repositories.
+This will increase the disk and memory usage of indexed search by roughly 10%.
+You can disable the feature with the configuration `search.index.symbols.enabled`. [#3534](https://github.com/sourcegraph/sourcegraph/issues/3534)
 - Multi-line search now works for non-indexed search. [#4518](https://github.com/sourcegraph/sourcegraph/issues/4518)
 - When using `SITE_CONFIG_FILE` and `EXTSVC_CONFIG_FILE`, you [may now also specify e.g. `SITE_CONFIG_ALLOW_EDITS=true`](https://docs.sourcegraph.com/admin/config/advanced_config_file) to allow edits to be made to the config in the application which will be overwritten on the next process restart. [#4912](https://github.com/sourcegraph/sourcegraph/issues/4912)
-- Indexed search now supports symbol queries. [#3534](https://github.com/sourcegraph/sourcegraph/issues/3534)

 ### Changed